 The back-lit semi-circular "Harvard Square" signs are significant early features of the building and should be restored with vacuum-formed translucent red letters matching the originals.
-The excessive commercial advertising clutter and signage should not be viewed as a significant feature of the structure to be protected.
-Notwithstanding the "8 Minutes to Park Street" signs that were present on the roof in the 1950s and '60s, rooftop signs should be discouraged.
+The excessive Commercial advertising clutter and signage should not be viewed as a significant feature of the structure to be protected.
+Notwithstanding the "8 Minutes to Park Street" signs that were present on the roof in the 1950s and '60s, rooftop signs should be discouraged not be allowed.
+Although interior signs are not subject to Commission jurisdiction, the overall signage package for the building should be carefully considered in the context of the suggested review guidelines; excessive commercial advertising clutter and signage will not be allowed.
+The interior neon "Out of Town News" signs may be preserved as useful placemaking devices.